zealot2002/autoWeCom/README.md

 ## Description

 autoWeCom is a desktop application that provides automation tools for WeChat Work (Enterprise WeChat) interactions.
 It features a modular architecture with a user-friendly interface.
+The application now supports both macOS and Windows platforms.

 ## Features